js-soft/ts-native-access/packages/cordova/docs/classes/CordovaLaunchOptions.md

 ▸ **init**(): `Promise`<`Result`<`void`, `ApplicationError`\>\>

-Initialize handling of launch events
+Initialize handling of launch events.
+Once initialized, it publishes a [UrlOpenEvent](UrlOpenEvent.md) when the app was started by an url or a [FileViewEvent](FileViewEvent.md) when the app was started to open a file.

 #### Returns